automatika-robotics/embodied-agents/docs/examples/conversational.md

 from agents.components import MLLM, SpeechToText, TextToSpeech
 ```

- [Components](../basics) are basic functional units in EmbodiedAgents.
-Their inputs and outputs are defined using ROS [Topics](../basics).
+ [Components](../basics/components) are basic functional units in EmbodiedAgents.
+Their inputs and outputs are defined using ROS [Topics](../basics/components.md#topic).
 And their function can be any input transformation, for example the inference of an ML model.
 Lets setup these components one by one.
 Since our input to the robot would be speech, we will setup the speech-to-text component first.

  ## SpeechToText Component
- This component listens to input an audio input topic, that takes in a multibyte array of audio (captured in a ROS std_msgs message, which maps to Audio msg_type in Sugarcoat) and can publish output to a text topic.
+ This component listens to input an audio input topic, that takes in a multibyte array of audio (captured in a ROS std_msgs message, which maps to Audio msg_type in Sugarcoat🍬) and can publish output to a text topic.
 It can also be configured to get the audio stream from microphones on board our robot.
 By default the component is configured to use a small Voice Activity Detection (VAD) model, [Silero-VAD](https://github.com/snakers4/silero-vad) to filter out any audio that is not speech.

  However, merely utilizing speech can be problamatic in robots, due to the hands free nature of the audio system.
 Therefore its useful to add wakeword detection, so that speech-to-text is only activated when the robot is called with a specific phrase (e.g. 'Hey Jarvis').